Where to promote or market yourself as a vlogger, or a streamer or, in general, a content creator?

 It’s important to have good titles and descriptions on your videos.
 In other words, you need to do some basic SEO.

-However, this is want I managed to do.
+However, this is what I managed to do.
 I made 3 short videos the other day.
-I use Filmora as my video editor, so I could create a canva on portrait orientation, perfect for Tiktok or Instagram reels.
-Then I took a few of my previous podcasts, found a clip (that is the time consuming part imo) cut them out from the episode and used them.
+I use Filmora as my video editor, so I could create a Canva on portrait orientation, perfect for TikTok or Instagram reels.
+Then I took a few of my previous podcasts, found a clip (that is the time-consuming part imo) cut them out from the episode, and used them.

 Here are some ideas

-- Plan 1 hour at a specific day a week for scheduling your upcoming posts, whether on Twitter or Instagram or other platforms.
+- Plan 1 hour on a specific day a week for scheduling your upcoming posts, whether on Twitter Instagram, or other platforms.
 Like take a calendar and write, on Monday I’ll post this.
 On Wednesday I’ll post this.
 Write down the text and find the images.
-And keep in mind that each platform has it’s own style.
+And keep in mind that each platform has its own style.
 Short sentences on Twitter, Longer texts on Instagram with images or videos, etc.

-- Either on the same day, or on a different day, especially if you have a busy schedule, use the content schedule planner of your choice and schedule some of the posts in advance.
-Either on Buffer, or on Meta business or on Canva, it doesn’t matter.
+- Either on the same day or on a different day, especially if you have a busy schedule, use the content schedule planner of your choice and schedule some of the posts in advance.
+Either on Buffer on Meta business or on Canva, it doesn’t matter.
 Whatever works for you best.

-- Make your schedule, and start measure the progress after a couple of weeks.
-Stick to your initial plan of posting on Mondays on platform X, on Wednesdays on Platform Y etc, and after 15 days or so, start writing your own report of whatever you want to measure, Likes, Followers, engagement or comments.
+- Make your schedule, and start measuring the progress after a couple of weeks.
+Stick to your initial plan of posting on Mondays on Platform X, on Wednesdays on Platform Y, etc., and after 15 days or so, start writing your own report of whatever you want to measure, Likes, Followers, engagement, or comments.